 However, just because the amount of frozen treats you're eating is increasing doesn't mean your guilt has to increase too.
 In fact, ice cream isn't as terrible a contributor to weight gain and health issues as it's made out to be -- so long as it is eaten in moderation.
 Here are some reasons to feel happy, not guilty, about picking up those ice cream cups and spoons this August.

 Ice cream is a great source of vitamins and minerals

-Ice cream may not be multigrain bread, but it does contain a choice amount of vitamins and minerals.
+Ice cream may not be multigrain bread, but it does contain vitamins and minerals.
 While being a good source of dairy, it can also contain vitamins A, B-1, B-2, B-3, B-6, B-12, C, D, E, and K.

 Vitamin K is fat-soluble, meaning that it helps your blood clot around injuries and heal faster.
 Ice cream is also a great source for the mineral phosphorus and calcium, which helps your body maintain bone stability.

 There's a reason people tend to go to ice cream when they're sad, and it's not just because it's great comfort food.
 Because ice cream contains milk, it also contains L-tryptophan.
 L-tryptophan is a type of a-amino acid that helps to reduce the activity of the nervous system.

 This means it's a natural tranquilizer that can help to reduce anxiety and increase sleepiness.
 In addition, ice cream also stimulates the production of thrombospondin, which not only reduces stress but also increases the hormones in your brain that translate to happiness.